gardenlinux/gardenlinux/docs/architecture/decisions/0026-test-ng-when-to-parsers.md

-# 25. Use Parser Plugins for Files and Command Output in Test Framework
+# 26. Use Parser Plugins for Files and Command Output in Test Framework

 **Date:** 2025-11-19

 ## Status

-Draft
+Accepted

 ## Context